Harsh-Butani/Competitive-Programming/Notes/Part-2.md

 **15. Segment Tree**

 - Can support all range queries where it is possible to divide a range into two parts, calculate the answer separately for both parts and then efficiently combine the answers.
-Example of such queries are minimum and maximum, greatest common divisor, and bit operations and, or and xor
+Example of such queries are $minimum$ and $maximum$, $greatest$ $common$ $divisor$, and bit operations $and$, $or$ and $xor$
-- Consider this template for calculating sums in an array using segment tree
+- Consider this template for calculating $sums$ in an array using segment tree
 ```cpp
 // Note that lx to rx-1 represents current segment and current index in segment tree array is x
 // We are calculating sum from index l to r-1